RapidStruct/.github/profile/README.md

 # RapidStruct

-RapidStruct is a simple, schema-based binary serialization format.
+RapidStruct is a bare-bones, schema-based binary serialization format.
 It is desinged to be straightforward, fast, and easy to implement.

 ## Format